 - Controlling high blood pressure and high cholesterol, if you have either condition

 - Staying physically active

 - Reducing stress

 We offer nutrition and fitness classes to help you on your heart-health journey.

-Dignity Health - St. Rose Dominican doctors perform catheter ablation in Las Vegas and Henderson, NV.
+Dignity Health - St. Rose Dominican's San Martin and Siena hospitals' doctors perform catheter ablation in Las Vegas and Henderson, NV.